yegor256/jekyll-chatgpt-translate/README.md

 Inside the original page you can use `{{ page.translated-XX-url }}` in order to render the URL of the translated page, where `XX` is the ISO-839-1 code of the target language..
 Inside the translated page you can use `{{ page.translated-original-url }}` in order to get the URL of the page that was translated.
+You can also use `{{ page.chatgpt-model }}` inside both the original page and the translated one, to refer to the model of ChatGPT.

 ## Options